aws/aws-cdk-rfcs/text/0052-resource-importing-support.md

 When an already existing AWS resource needs to be brought under CDK management the most convenient way of achieving this is using this feature (`cdk import`).

+There are serveral use cases for importing resources into CDK stacks:

+- **IaC adoption:** Resources were created manually using AWS Console / CLI originally.
+As the project got more complex, the team opts for infrastructure-as-code approach using CDK.
+To be able to organize the existing resources in CDK stacks without recreation, the import feature is needed.
+- **CDK migration:** The team uses an infrastructure-as-code tool such as Terraform, Pulumi or plain CloudFormation and chooses to migrate onto CDK.
+To perform a smooth migration without resources recreation, it is important to:
+  1. make the original IaC orchestrator "abandon" the resource - remove it from its orchestration without physically removing the resource
+  2. "import" the resource in a CDK stack
+- **App refactoring:** The team already uses CDK but a major refactor is needed and the resources need to be reorganized between stacks.
+Same two steps are
+  required: The resources first need to be abandoned by their original stacks (by removing corresponding constructs from the stack definition with removal policy of "RETAIN").
+Then, the resources are imported in their destination stack using `cdk import`.

 ## Internal FAQ